mourineemad/mourineemad/README.md

 ## 🧠 About Me

-- 🎓 Junior Data Analyst focused on building practical data analysis skills
+- 🎓 Data Analyst focused on building practical data analysis skills
 - 📊 Interested in transforming data into actionable business insights
 - 🔎 Experienced in data cleaning, exploratory analysis, and KPI analysis
 - 📈 Building interactive dashboards and analytical reports